MobileChromeApps/mobile-chrome-apps/plugins/google.payments/README.md

     "play_store_key": <Base64-encoded public key from the Google Play Store>

-The required public key can be obtained from the Google Play Store once you have uploaded your app (it does nnot need to be published; just uploaded).
+The required public key can be obtained from the Google Play Store once you have uploaded your app (it does not need to be published; just uploaded).
 From the "Services & APIs" panel for your app, copy the string labeled "Your license key for this application".

 ## Usage

-### Determining when billing is available
+### Determining When Billing is Available

 Mobile applications are not guaranteed to have access to in-app billing services.
-Billing may be unavailable for many reasons, from misconfiguration to explicit denial: the owner of the device may not have a store accont, or may have removed in-app-purchase privileges, for a guest or child's account.
+Billing may be unavailable for many reasons, from misconfiguration to explicit denial: the owner of the device may not have a store account or may have removed in-app-purchase privileges for a guest or child's account.

 Your app can inspect the `google.payments.isBillingAvailable` property to test whether billing services are available or not.
 You can also register a listener on the `google.payments.onBillingAvailable` and `google.payments.onBilling` events to detect changes to billing availability.

 In general, calls to the payments API will fail if `isBillingAvailable` is `false`.

-### Purchasing products
+### Purchasing Products

-To initiate a purchase, call `google.payments.inapp.buy()`
+To initiate a purchase, call `google.payments.inapp.buy()`.

-### Consumable products
+### Consumable Products

 Both Android and iOS support the concept of "consumable" products.
 These products can be purchased multiple times, and are only associated with the device on which they were purchased.

 One-time purchasable products, in contrast, can only be purchased once per user, and can be used on all devices.
-Attempting to purchase a one-time purchasable product additional times will result in an error.
+On Android, attempting to purchase a one-time purchasable product additional times will result in an error.
+On iOS, the user will be notified that the product has already been purchased.

 On Android, any item may be purchased as a consumable item.
 The `buy()` method accepts a `consume` argument which indicates whether the item is to be consumed after purchase.